-Even with more than 38 million potential marrow donors and 800,000 cord blood units available worldwide, it is harder for patients of racially and ethnically diverse backgrounds to find a match.
+Even with more than 39 million potential marrow donors and more than 805,000 cord blood units available worldwide*, it is harder for patients of racially and ethnically diverse backgrounds to find a match.
 Because tissue type is most likely to match someone of the same race and ethnicity, donors of these racial and ethnic heritages are especially needed:

 - American Indian or Alaska Native